aws-samples/aws-data-pipelines-for-azure-storage/README.md

  }
 ```

-2. Configure `terraform.tfvars`.
+4. Configure `terraform.tfvars`.
 Refer to descriptions in `variables-aws.tf` for help.

+5. Modify *main-aws.tf* to include an appropriate profile or make changes to match your preferred deployment configuration.

-3. Run `terraform apply` from the *AzureblobtoAmazonS3copy/TF* directory.
+6. Run `terraform apply` from the *AzureblobtoAmazonS3copy/TF* directory.

 ---